BPH Treatment in Sugar Land, TX

 Minimally Invasive Treatments

 By their nature, these treatments are not as invasive as surgery and can be performed in an outpatient environment.
 These can include:

 - Thermography – for treating patients with moderate symptoms.
 This treatment uses heat to destroy prostate tissue.
 Microwave energy is a major approach for this treatment.

 - Laser Therapy – to treat mild to severe symptoms.
 This approach most commonly uses GreenLight Laser Therapy together with TURP to provide effectiveness with fewer side effects.

 - Urethral Stent – for use with patients who are not candidates for surgery.
 It involves placing a mesh tube to hold the urethra open at the point where it is obstructed by the prostate gland.

 - Rezum Procedure – minimally invasive technology that utilizes the thermal energy in water vapor to shrink the excess tissue of the prostate that presses on the urethra and causes a variety of urinary problems.

 Check out these videos for a more in depth look at REZUM and how it can help relieve your BPH symptoms!

 Schedule an Appointment for BPH Treatment in Sugar Land, TX

 If you are experiencing symptoms of BPH (enlarged prostate), Dr. Ogletree will take the time to diagnose your symptoms and discover the best treatment option for you.
-Contact Dr. Carl Wesley Ogletree M.D., F.A.C.S. at (281) 565-3569 today to learn more about prostate cancer treatment options available to you.
+Contact Dr. Carl Wesley Ogletree M.D., F.A.C.S. at (281) 565-3569 today to learn more about your treatment options.